 - One essay of up to 1,500 words.

-- Include a cover letter in the provided space in the Submittable form (not in the document) include your email address, a 50-word bio, and the title of the piece you are submitting.
+- Include a cover letter in the provided space in the Submittable form (not in the document).
+Include your email address, a 50-word bio, and the title of the piece you are submitting.

 - Only original, previously unpublished work will be considered.
 This includes personal websites and social media.